Perfexionists/perun/docs/complexity/circ.rst

    - The address element removed, all such elements changed to number elements instead.
    - Changed the syntax to be more JSON-like.
+ - 1.2:

+   - Renamed to the ComplexityCollector Internal Runtime Configuration (CIRC)